VamKon/AzureNotes/DevOps.md

 * Bamboo - CI/CD tool from Altassian
 * PMD, FindBugs - Java static code analysis.
 Can be setup using Maven or Gradle tasks
 * You can enable and `execution strategy` in Entity Framework configuration to setup retry logic for transient failures with the database.
+* For integration with `Trello` from Azure Devops
+  * Create a service hook to Trello in Devops
+  * Allow Azure Devops permissions in Trello
+* `Azure Site Recovery` will enable you to replicate your VM from a private data center to Azure wihout taking the application offline.